seek-oss/aec/docs/sqs.md

 optional arguments:
   -h, --help  show this help message and exit

-sqs commands:
+subcommands:
   {drain}
     drain     Receive messages from the configured queue and write them to a file, pretty print them to stdout and then delete them from the queue.
 ```

 To drain the queue configured in the `app1` profile to `dlq.txt`, pretty printing the deleted messages: